uab-cgds-worthey/rosalution/paper.md

 generated are made available to the collaborators who nominated the candidate variant of interest (nominator) and the broader research and clinical community.
 Rosalution streamlines data collection, quality control, standardization, and integration.
 It also supports the analysis process, guiding and collecting the decisions made during case and variant consideration.
-Rosalution is designed not only to facilitate analysis and generation of biological insights for an individual case, but also aims to enrich subsequent data mining and process improvement for meta-analyses.
+It is designed not only to facilitate analysis and generation of biological insights for an individual case, but also aims to enrich subsequent data mining and process improvement for meta-analyses.

 # Statement of Need